I want to plot the lower values up to 55, then a split to 95 for the

-There is a function, gap.barplot for doing that in the plotrix package, but I was not happy with the way the result looked, so I made it my own way using subplot in the TeachingDemos library.
+There is a function, gap.barplot for doing that in the plotrix package, but I was not happy with the way the result looked, so I started out making my own way using subplot in the TeachingDemos library.
+I have gutted the two functions I actually used from TeachingDemos to just get the functionality I need for this plot:

 # I want to plot the lower values up to 55, then a split to 95 for the